finanalyst/CWT-Repository-Build/README.md

 The values in %templates over-ride the value in the repository if it was set by `templates-from-hash` or adds to the repository if the key did not previously exist.

+## sub wait-for-hash-template-completion
+waits for all the compilation promises to stop returning Planned on a status call.